UAPHunters/uaphunters-web/index.markdown

 #### Device settings

-Enable all metadata properties on your cameras.
+- Enable all metadata properties on your cameras.
-Enable GPS if available.
+- Enable GPS if available.
-Make sure the date/time on your devices is set correctly.
+- Make sure the date/time on your devices is set correctly!

 &nbsp;